JuliaLang/julia/doc/src/manual/variables-and-scoping.md

  1

 julia> a = [1]
 WARNING: redefinition of constant a.
-This may fail, cause incorrect answers, or produce other errors.
+This may cause previously defined functions using it to fail or produce incorrect answers.
 1-element Vector{Int64}:
  1
 ```